PanOS1/Docker_deploy_tool/README.md

 # Docker_deploy_tool
-A simple tool for building a docker image from a Dockerfile and staring multimple containers from it.
-The tool reads a configuration file *web_conf.yml* and creates/runs the specified number of containers and performs a basic health check by calling a **check status** url.
+A simple tool for building a docker image from a Dockerfile and staring multimple containers from it.The tool reads a configuration file *web_conf.yml* and creates/runs the specified number of containers and performs a basic health check by calling a **check status** url.
 Appart from creating docker images containers and running them it also keeps the specified number of containers specified in *web_conf.yml*.

 ## Parameters